infinigrove/SR700-Artisan-PDServer/README.md

-    Click "ON" to display sliders and temperature Click "START" to send inital time, temperature, and fan speed Wait 5 to 10 seconds to make sure initial settings are sent to the roaster Click "CHARGE" to start roasting
+    Click "ON" to display sliders and temperature Click "START" to send inital time, temperature, and fan speed Wait 10+ seconds to make sure initial settings are sent to the roaster (May take 30+ seconds for Windows) Click "CHARGE" to start roasting

 Command to start roaster